RuMaxwell/pycompiler/README.md

 # pycompiler
 ---
-Python implement of a compiler, starting from a compiler of Cool programming language.
+Python implement of a compiler, starting from absolute ZERO to a compiler of Cool programming language.

 The project will implement the lexer, the parser, the semant and the codegen of Cool.